isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-porcelain-tub/index.md

 The use of undiluted stripping chemicals may react with porcelain material, thus leading to abnormal cracking.
 Moreover, the use of hot water when cleaning porcelain tub leads to anomalous expansion, which causes sudden cracking if suddenly sub-cooled with cold water.
 Besides, continuous sudden abrasive knocks and strokes (over porcelain tub during paint removal) may cause breakage to the brittle nature of the base material.

-> See Also: > Boat Bottom Paint for Speed

 ##  Precautions When Removing Paint from Porcelain